andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 As we're all mulling about the reception area gathering all our belongings I say to nobody and everybody all at once,

-"Anybody want to go grab a beer?"
+"Anyone want to go grab a beer?"

 "Yeah, where were you thinking?"
 Dana cheerfully replies.